 His mum and dad, Lou and Andy Eyles, initially joined the Scouts to give him some extra support.
 But, they say, they immediately ‘got hooked’ themselves and soon became joint Assistant Scout Leaders.
 They’ve now been taking part in the Scouts as a family for two years.

-Does having Spinal Atrophy affect you much as a Scout?
+Does having Spinal Muscular Atrophy affect you much as a Scout?
 Is there anything you have to think about or do a bit differently?

 Lou: Finn is pretty independent and plays a big role in the Group, but if he’s doing something where some strength is needed, that’s when he needs some extra help.